wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 checks its read set against those txns that have already committed (and hence "forward" in time).
 If writer txns notify readers before writers' write phase if its write set overlaps with readers' read sets, then it is Backward OCC (BOCC).

-(The next paragraph talks concrete impl. of validation for BOCC and FOCC, using versions, global counter, broadcast)
+(TODO: Concrete impl. of validation for BOCC and FOCC, using versions, global counter, broadcast)

-(Talk about the degree of parallelism of read validation)
+(TODO: Talk about the degree of parallelism of read validation)

 {% highlight C %}
  Txn 1               Txn 2